Rob Swigart

 _MG_7083

-I’ve been a teacher, journalist, poet, novelist, computer game designer, futurist, author of archaeology novels-as-textbooks, grandparent, and sometime urban rambler (modern and ancient).
-I continue to be one or more of those, and still hope to unlock the secret of consciousness.
+Journalist, poet, teacher, novelist, computer game designer, futurist, author of archaeology novels-as-textbooks, grandparent, and sometime urban rambler (modern and ancient).
+Continues with one or more of these, and still hopes to unlock the secrets of consciousness.

-The best books that blend science with fiction yet are not entirely either” – Five brief book recommendations on Shepherd.com.
+And here are the best books that blend science with fiction yet are not entirely either, also on BookDNA.com.

 Wikipedia